-

-ERC is top Communications Technology company
+The ERC was named top Communications Technology company for 2014.

 It is with great pride that the ERC announces it was named the 2014 top Communications Technology company at the NC Tech Awards last night in Raleigh.
 We are all very proud of our regional network, and this is a fantastic stamp of approval for our team’s efforts.
 Thanks to all who supported the ERC in this award.
 A press release will be forthcoming.